IBM-Cloud/ibm-cloud-cli-release/README.md

 # Bluemix CLI

-This is the command line client for [Bluemix](https://console.ng.bluemix.net/).
-See help of each command from [Bluemix Docs](https://console.ng.bluemix.net/docs/cli/reference/bluemix_cli/index.html) or by running `bluemix help`.
+This is the command line client for [IBM Cloud](https://console.ng.bluemix.net/).
+See help of each command from [IBM Cloud Docs](https://console.ng.bluemix.net/docs/cli/reference/bluemix_cli/index.html) or by running `bluemix help`.

 ## Getting started

 Download and run the installer for your platform from [Downloads](#downloads) section.

-Once installed, you can login and interact with Bluemix
+Once installed, you can login and interact with IBM Cloud
 ```
 $ bluemix api https://api.ng.bluemix.net
 Setting api endpoint to https://api.ng.bluemix.net...